 possible that in a single structure a user might have two thermostats, one in

 each temperature scale.
-Keep user preferences
+Keep user

-in mind when displaying temperature values.
+displaying temperature values.

 Beginning with permissions version v5, you can change the temperature scale through the API.